tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 that triggers an RSVP Path change message.

-Upon receiving an RSVP Resv message with B-SFRR-Ready Extended ASSOCIATION object, the PLR node checks if the expected subobjects from the B-SFRR-Ready ASSOCIATION ID are present.
+Upon receiving an RSVP Resv message with B-SFRR-Ready Extended ASSOCIATION object, the PLR node checks if the expected sub-objects from the B-SFRR-Ready ASSOCIATION ID are present.
 If present, the PLR determines if the MP has acknowledged the current PLR assignment.